 Who can participate?

 We invite anyone with an interest in health to join these discussions.
-This includes health professionals, community health workers, members of civil society, policy makers, and people working in the field of research communication.
+This includes researchers, health professionals, community health workers, members of civil society, policy makers, and people working in the field of research communication.

 How does it work?